THE STORY

 WHY NOW?

-The spirit of resistance is alive and well in the Catskills today.
+The spirit of resistance is alive and well in New York today.

 In the tradition of the flamboyant rebellion staged by their ancestors, local residents begin to organize against brazen corporate power and fossil-fuel oligarchy.